-- 1992 - The world's first SMS message sent in the UK, wishing Vodafone’s director a “Merry Christmas.”
-At first, text messages have a 160 character limit and couldn’t be sent between different networks until 7 years later in 1999.
+- 1992 – The world’s first SMS message was sent in the UK, wishing Vodafone’s director a “Merry Christmas.”
+At first, text messages have a 160-character limit and couldn’t be sent between different networks until 7 years later in 1999.

-- 2000 - BlackBerry releases their 857 which supported email and web browsing starting BlackBerry’s reign as the business phone kings.
+- 2000 – BlackBerry releases their 857 which supported email and web browsing starting BlackBerry’s reign as the business phone king.
 It has a monochrome screen and did not have telephone capabilities.

 - 2003 – 3G networks start being adopted worldwide, enabling access to the internet as we know it from a mobile phone.
 3G can reach speeds of anywhere between 144Kbps all to way up to 20-40Mbps.

 - 2007 – The groundbreaking iPhone is released by Apple.
 The iPhone range has gone on to sell over 2 billion units around the world.
 The iPhone 2G was the first of its kind to ditch the stylus and physical keyboard in favour of display users could directly interact with – which of course is still the standard today.